Academic Dismissal and Probation

 If the matter has not been resolved at the Division/Department level and further steps are necessary, the Senior Vice President for Academic Affairs will make the final decision.
-The Senior Vice President for Academic Affairs may convene an ad hoc grievance board consisting of two faculty members, two students, and a fifth member from the College community and will act in an advisory capacity to the Senior Vice President for Academic Affairs.
+The Senior Vice President for Academic Affairs may convene an ad hoc grievance board consisting of two faculty members and a third member from the College community and will act in an advisory capacity to the Senior Vice President for Academic Affairs.
 The deadline for initiating a grievance procedure is thirty (30) days after the publication of grade reports.

 During internal appeals, the student may not be represented by anyone other than him or herself.
 The three academic divisions of the College are: Health Studies and Sciences Division; Humanities, Social Science, and Professional Studies Division; and School of Nursing.